Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions

-To investigate this question, we first analyze the two datasets separately to evaluate the agreement between proposed data-driven thresholds and consensus thresholds, as well as to determine whether optimal thresholds differ between individuals with no diabetes and those with type 1 diabetes.
-We then combine both datasets to assess the discriminative power of data-driven thresholds versus consensus thresholds on differentiating the two populations.
-Specifically, we compare $K=4$ data-driven thresholds against the full consensus set $\{54, 70, 181, 251\}$ mg/dL, and $K=2$ thresholds against the standard TIR cutoffs $\{70, 181\}$ mg/dL.
+In this section, we evaluate how the proposed data-driven thresholds compare with these consensus thresholds across three different types of analysis using CGM data from studies on diverse populations: (i) quality of representation of the underlying full CGM distribution in different populations; (ii) discriminatory power in distinguishing one population from the other; (iii) strength of associations with other clinical characteristics of interest. {We also consider naive thresholds as another baseline, defined by computing tertiles ($K=2$) or quintiles ($K=4$) of the pooled collection of all glucose readings across subjects, in the supplementary material (Section~B.4).} In all comparisons, we evaluate $K=4$ data-driven thresholds against the full consensus set $\{54, 70, 181, 251\}$ mg/dL, and $K=2$ data-driven thresholds against the standard TIR cutoffs $\{70, 181\}$ mg/dL. {Screeplots of the optimized loss as a function of $K$ for all real-data experiments are provided in Section~B.1 of the supplementary material, showing that $K=4$ thresholds are sufficient to capture distributional information}.
 We only present results from our differential evolution (DE) approach \eqref{eq: opt-continuous} given its superior performance demonstrated in simulations, using a grid size of $M=200$ for loss computations \eqref{eq: loss1} and \eqref{eq: loss2}.
-Since CGM readings are integer-valued, non-integer thresholds identified by DE are reported after rounding up, as they equivalently summarize the CGM data.
+Since CGM readings are integer-valued, non-integer thresholds estimated by DE are rounded up, which does not affect the resulting summaries.